Lurker00/DX200-firmware/tools/README.md

 ## DSD64 in DoP

-DSD encoded in DoP looks like PCM for any music player.
+DSD stream encoded in DoP looks like a usual PCM for any music player.
 Being played using a DAC which can't decode DSD, it produces very quiet sound, almost silence.
 But, with DSD DoP capable DAC, you can hear the music.
 Here is a file with 1 minute sample:

 * [**DSD64-in-DoP.flac**](https://github.com/Lurker00/DX200-firmware/raw/master/tools/DSD64-in-DoP.flac) - DSD64 in DoP (PCM 24/176.4kHz).